Ole Saint Andrews Inn

 HISTORY

-Frank had a weakness for alcohol; his favorite being Vodka.
+Frank had a weakness for alcohol, his favorite being Vodka.
 He was a ferocious drinker and would often drink himself into a state of oblivion in one of the booths in his pub.
-One morning his wife Edna found Frank dead, probably from alcohol poisoning.
+One morning his wife Edna found him dead, probably from alcohol poisoning.
 Some say that he fell in his drunken stupor off the bar stool and hit his head, which is what some claim killed him.

-In 1994, David Jenkins and Kay Whipple bought Edinburgh Castle Pub, and renamed their establishment, Ole Saint Andrews Inn, after David’s favorite Scottish golf course, which he tries to play once a year.
+ole-saint-andrews-paranormalIn 1994, David Jenkins and Kay Whipple bought the pub, and renamed it Ole Saint Andrews Inn, after David’s favorite Scottish golf course, which he tried to play once a year.
 Ole Saint Andrews Inn became an English Pub, with Irish and Scottish influences.

 HISTORY OF MANIFESTATIONS

-The Ole Saint Andrews Inn, IL (Frank really loved his tavern and wasn’t ready to quit just yet).
+The Ole Saint Andrews Inn, IL (Frank Giff really loved his tavern and wasn’t ready to quit just yet).

-Heathstone House Museum, WI (Mr. Pride ran a tight ship with his businesses while alive, and as a spirit he keeps a careful eye on the people who lead tours and their visitors).
+Hearthstone House Museum, WI (Mr. Pride ran a tight ship with his businesses while alive, and as a spirit he keeps a careful eye on the people who lead tours and their visitors).

 Stranahan House Museum, FL (A young man who loved sex with prostitutes died from TB that he caught from one of the lovely ladies he met in a brothel).